alexandremorin24/WayPoint/docs/en/features.md

 ### 📜 Detailed Activity & Change Management
 - Visual action history and interactive timeline
 - Version rollback for maps and POIs

+### ✅ POI Completion Tracking (Checklists)
+- Users can mark a POI as completed (e.g., found, done, collected).
+- Optional checklist system per map or per POI type (e.g., “Found”, “Defeated”, “Opened”).
+- Visible status directly on the map via icons or color overlay.
+- Completion status can be filtered or visualized by user or category.

 ---